 Cut Potato Pieces Evenly

-If you are using a smaller variety like New potatoes, you can often skip this step entirely because all of the potatoes are small enough to be eaten in one perfect bite.
-However, if you are using Yukon Golds, the size of each potato can vary from a ping pong ball to a baseball.
-Be sure to cut all of your potatoes into relatively similar size pieces so that they cook for the same amount of time.
+If you are using a smaller variety like new potatoes, you can often skip this step entirely because all of the potatoes are small enough to be eaten in one perfect bite.
+However, if you are using Yukon Golds, the size of each potato can vary from a ping-pong ball to a baseball.
+Be sure to cut all of your potatoes into relatively similar-sized pieces so that they cook evenly.
 Otherwise, you will end up with one potato that is overcooked and falling apart and one that is still raw in the middle.

 Season the Water

 Before you even add your potatoes, be sure to generously season your water.
-A lot of the flavor in your potato salad will come from this step, so do not shy away on the salt – it should taste salty like the ocean.
+A lot of the flavor in your potato salad will come from this step, so don’t shy away from the salt—the water should taste salty like the ocean.
 This will ensure that your potatoes are seasoned to their core.
 Also, many believe that adding vinegar to your water will not only help with flavoring the potatoes, but that the natural pectin in the vegetable will break down slower in an acidic environment.
 This will help you avoid the risk of overcooking your potatoes.
 A tablespoon of vinegar for each quart of water should do it.

 Cook from Cold Water

 Whether you are cooking potatoes for a salad or a mash, always start your potatoes in a pot of cold water.
 From there, bring the water up to a boil.
 This helps guarantee even cooking from the core of the potato to the exterior.
 If you plunk your potatoes down into a pot of boiling water, the exterior of your potatoes will be mealy and overcooked by the time the inside is cooked through.